Nahin6/The-rescuer/README.md

 # The-rescuer
-This repository is for a laravel web development for a safety app
+This repository is for a laravel web development for a safety app for web course